Can I submit if I don’t identify as a feminist or a woman?

 Yes.
-We offer edits on most submissions in the hopes that readers with a variety of lived experiences and reading comprehension skills will be able to fully grasp the depth of your piece.
+We ask for a second draft for nearly all submissions in the hopes that readers with a variety of lived experiences and reading comprehension skills will be able to fully grasp the depth of your piece.
 Please be flexible and willing to work with us if we make changes or offer suggestions.
 We will absolutely not print anything that you do not fully approve of, and are willing to work with potential contributors throughout all stages of the writing process.

 You claim to work with contributors during every stage of the writing process.
 What does this mean?